OIEIEIO/UniversalDigitalStore/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For any questions or feedback, please reach out to [yourname@example.com].
+For any questions or feedback, please reach out to [support@oieieio.net].

+Donate
+If you find this project useful and would like to support its development, please consider donating to the following cryptocurrency addresses:

+Monero (XMR): 45fEZ996KubUBfYH3n5jTSJqWcqscwZsJYFFHRbwM4wNGLcV4g3ABZ2eZs9VwJoGBAPAbCRrDw4qEK8hmb2BzMkE6JcBYXj

+Thank you for your support!